dirkz/NetHack-iOS/README.md

 See also the README in the top folder of this distribution for information about Vanilla NetHack.

-This can be seen as common base for various iOS (and maybe even OS X) ports.
-It contains some basic files.
+Common base for various iOS (and maybe even OS X) ports, containing files for basic infrastructure.

 January 2012
 Dirk Zimmermann